maximmold/actions-ml-cicd/README.md

+## Notes
+This was cloned from https://github.com/machine-learning-apps/actions-ml-cicd, but largely diverged from it to not use Argo and chat ops.
+Instead, it just used kubeflow pipelines and actions on push of the repo.

+It follows the multibranch pipeline mentality that creates a deployment per branch.
+When a new deployment occurs, the seldonDeployment CRD is updated with potentially new container images references and a new pvc with the model.
+The pvc from the old deployment is deleted.

+The issue with this approach is that changes that don't involve any ML ops activites like updating this readme would still result in cycling the deployment because of the resulting new files in a new PVC.

 # A Collection of GitHub Actions That Facilitate MLOps

 Materials that accompany the talk [MLOps with GitHub Actions & Kubernetes](https://youtu.be/Ll50l3fsoYs)